aiqc/AIQC/docs/_build/html/_sources/community.rst.txt

   Consideration of 4-Clause BSD; The *original* BSD license included an additional *advertising clause* that states: "All advertising materials mentioning features or use of this software must display the following acknowledgement: This product includes software developed by []."
 Which helps, in part, to address the widespread complaint of, "If you are going to fork our project, at least give us a nod."
 We've actually seen this play out at `Datto <https://www.datto.com/>`__.
 The company used software written by StorageCraft and Oracle for years, and eventually they ended up adding a StorageCraft badge to their marketing collateral.
 It felt fair.
 However, the *advertising clause* of 4-Clause BSD made it officially incompatible with GPL-licensed projects and, in practice, 3-Clause BSD projects!
 The latter is the deciding factor.
 If we want to be a part of a BSD-based community, then we cannot hinder it.

 The copyright section is modeled after the `IPython <https://github.com/ipython/ipython/blob/master/LICENSE>`__ project.
-As major contributors distinguish themselves, they will also be added to the copyright by a vote of 2/3rds majority (U.S. Senate precedent).

 *Disclaimer; We still need to investigate BSD 3-Clause Clear and Apache 2.0 regarding patent & trademark rights.*